Subscribe to Jazz Update Email:

 The Robert Bell Trio on the First and Third Thursday of the Month at The Speakeasy Bar, 175 Epping High Street, Epping CM16 4BL Superb Jazz trio featuring vocalist Robert Bell (Hendricks, Sinatra, Bennett, Torme ect) Graham Cuttill drums, Mike Baker guitar and Stuart Walker on keys.
 Free admission

 little bread BIG JAM at The Royal Inn on The Park (111 Lauriston Road, E9 7HJ) returns to Wednesdays.
 Join Annie, Peter and the band in the Garden Bar at the back of this beautiful park-side pub.
 All instrumental and vocal jazz jammers and jazz-loving listeners, clappers and whoopers and their friends, families and lovers welcome. £4 for jammers.
 Contributions from grateful listeners welcome.
 Contact Annie on 07885480329 for more details.

 The Cambridge Jazz Jam is moving to a new home !
-From Monday 20 March we will be located at The Architect pub, 43 Castle St, Cambridge CB3 0AH, 01223 563779.
-Sessions are now on Mondays, from 7.30 – 10 pm.
+From Monday 27 November we will be located at The Duke of Cambridge pub, 176 East Road, Cambridge CB1 1BG, Tel: 01223 304121.
+Sessions are on Mondays, running from 8 – 10.30 pm.
 Free admission.
 Our policy is inclusive, so whether you’re an accomplished player, or still trying to get it together, you’ll be welcome to play (or sing) with our friendly backing group.
 Further information from Mike Quigley, 07979 59 22 41

 There is a new Jazz Jam at the Burleigh Arms, Newmarket Road, Cambridge, on Tuesdays 8 to 11, starting 21st March.
 Musicians and singers welcome